Skip to main contentReserved Area

 Where is the start?
 Where is the finish line?

-Start of the 77 km amateur cycling race at 09:00, followed by the start of the 77 km non-competitive race and the 29 km non-competitive race.
-The departure and arrivals are from Viale Pubblico Passeggio, Piacenza.
-The PolimiRide Village will be set up in Piacenza Campus of the Politecnico di Milano, Arata Campus - Via Scalabrini, 113, Piacenza, where you will find all the useful services (refreshments, bathrooms, changing rooms, bag storage, bike parking).
+First start of the 71 km amateur cycling race, followed by the start of the 29 km non-competitive race.
+The start and finish are at PolimiRide Village on the Cremona Campus, via Sesto, 39/41 26100 Cremona.
+PolimiRide Village on the Cremona Campus, via Sesto, 39/41 26100 Cremona, will host the PolimiRide Village, where you will find all the necessary services (refreshments, bathrooms, changing rooms, bag storage, bike parking).

 How do you enter the Village and how does the departure work?

-• followed by the athletes registered for the non-competitive 77 km PolimiRide;
+• at the front, athletes registered for the 71 km non-competitive PolimiRide;

-• finally the athletes registered for the non-competitive 29 km PolimiRide.
+• followed by athletes registered for the 29 km non-competitive PolimiRide.

-The groups will be recognizable by the color of the dorsal; in fact, each type of race (29 km non-competitive, 77 km non-competitive and 77 km competitive) has been assigned a different dorsal color.
+The groups will be identifiable by the color of their race bibs; in fact, each race category (29 km non-competitive, 71 km non-competitive) has been assigned a different bib color.

 Is the bag deposit service available?

 N.B.
-It will not be possible to deposit bags other than the race bags provided by the organization at the time of kit collection or similar bags accepted at the discretion of the organization.
+It will not be possible to store bags other than the race bags provided by the organization when picking up the kit or similar bags accepted at the discretion of the organization.

 Is it possible to get changed before / after the race?